Physical Therapy for TMJ Detroit

 What Is Physical Therapy?

-Physical therapy is a broad discipline that is focused on the use of physical means — such as massage, movement, and heat — to help patients.
+Physical therapy is a broad discipline that is focused on the use of physical means—such as massage, movement, and heat—to help patients.
 The goal may be to treat disease, improve function, accelerate healing, prevent disability, and reduce pain.
+For those seeking TMJ treatment in Detroit, these same therapeutic principles are often applied to improve jaw function and relieve discomfort.

 When Is Physical Therapy Appropriate for TMJ?